SoftCircuits/WebScraper/README.md

 ## Introduction

 .NET library to scrape content from the Internet.
 Use it to extract information from Web pages in your own application.
+The library writes the extracted data to a CSV file.

 ## Using the Library